CraigStuntz/CraigStuntz.github.io/posts/2023-02-23-building-a-synthesizer-glossary.markdown

 happens at the start of a note and returns quickly to zero, in contrast to Gate which stays high as long as the note is played.

-Why not put ptich CV and Gate on the same signal?
+Why not put pitch CV and Gate on the same signal?
 One reason is because CV goes down to 0.
-Another reason is that you might want to send them to different modules, say, an pitch CV to an oscillator and gate to an envelope generator.
+Another reason is that you might want to send them to different modules, say, a pitch CV to an oscillator and gate to an envelope generator.

 ## <a name="eurorack"></a>Eurorack